JsonRoyJones/spacex-app-evgo/README.md

-# EVgo Candidate Jason Jones - SpaceX Launches
+# GraphQL for SpaceX Launches

 This application wraps SpaceX's REST API with a GraphQL API layer in order to return requested data to a React client.